How To Be Loyal To Yourself 100% Of The Time (Perspectives)

 It is our light, not our darkness that frightens us.

 Very few of us fulfill our true potential in all areas of our life.
-One reason we don't is because we lack loyalty to ourselves.
+One reason we don't is that we lack loyalty to ourselves.

 Which Character Trait Needs Improving The Most?